General Description (Rule version 18.1)

 2.2.1: All roll cages, roll bars & harness bars must be approved by MSNZ; unapproved cages/bars etc are prohibited

 2.3.1: Control tyre.
-From the beginning of season 3 (2016/17) all competitors must use the Series control tyre, (or the alternative as per rule 2.3.2) which will be the Dunlop Direzza ZII.
+From the beginning of season 3 (2016/17) all competitors must use the Series control tyre, (or the alternative as per rule 2.3.2) which will be the Dunlop Direzza ZII, or the Dunlop Direzza ZIII.
 Any competitor who requires a tyre size that can not be supplied in the series control tyre may apply to the committee for a dispensation to use a minimum 190 treadwear tyre by stating the size, brand, model and treadwear tyre they wish to apply to use.

 2.3.2 Alternatively; competitors may compete in the ‘Spirit Cup’ by using a DOT approved street tyre with a minimum treadwear rating of 300, no exceptions.